MICHELANGELO ANTONIONI’S L’ECLISSE

 One might say that for Antonioni, theme is plot.
 There is even the sense that--unlike most film--all scenes are created equal, none more important thematically than others.
 This aspect can deny usual viewer expectations in which one scene is meant to build upon another, in which narrative hills and valleys occur.
 Instead, with Antonioni we are presented with a series of tableaux that are only superficially related in terms of raw plot.
 In this regard, scenes may appear digressive, arbitrary, and inexplicable.
 For instance, the lengthy segment of L'eclisse regarding the flight to Verona does not advance the narrative of the film in any obvious way.
 In reality, nothing much happens.
 Why then, did Antonioni film it?
 For the naïve viewer the answer is an unfamiliar one: the segment is a gold mine of concealed, thematic riches, as opposed to the pleasures of most commercial films, overt sex and violence (“Kiss Kiss Bang Bang”).
 Simply put, an Antonioni film requires interpretation or “translation.”
 One must be continually on the lookout for where the real “action” takes place, which is always on the level of the thematic and intellectual.* In this regard, analyzing an Antonioni film is vaguely analogous to psychoanalysis: one does not accept things at face value, true meaning often being latent.
 Commercial films generally treat the viewer as if he were a John and the experience supine.
 Importantly, however, even these films appeal to largely subconscious appetites of which the client-audience and sometimes even the filmmaker herself/himself is largely unaware.
 (Garrett Stewart in his book, Framed Time, writes [p.
 3], “Some films think through what others leave merely intuited or scurry to displace.
 Films that don’t even seem to know what they’re doing may nonetheless do what they too well know--and thus act out their own repressions for all to see.”)
 In an Antonioni film, if explicit sex or violence occur, the real action--with regard to directorial intent--always lies elsewhere.
 Both Piero and his predecessor, Sandro of L’avventura, are obsessed with chasing women.
 They do not know why they chase women, nor can they even begin to understand that their erotomania is a symptom precipitated by a more fundamental conflict.
 Unlike most movies, such womanizing is not a cinematic end in itself.
 For Antonioni, even sex finally doesn’t have much to do with sex.* No gratuitous events occur, for even the smallest action bears thematic import.
 Take, for example, the breaking of the ashtray in the opening scene of L'eclisse, or its atavist in L’avventura, the breaking of the ancient amphora by Raimondo.
 In the first case the broken ashtray speaks to the profound theme of the volition of inanimate objects, and is linked to the later ripping of Vittoria’s dress as well as to the broken piece of wood floating in the “barrel” (200 L open top steel drum) of the Eur.
 (Acronym for “Esposizione Universale Roma,” a modern quarter of southern Rome where Antonioni had himself briefly worked in the late1930’s; pronounced in Italian as two syllables, “Ā'OOR”; long “Ā”; “OOR” as in the English word, “your,” without the “y”.
 Or, alternatively, employing the International Phonetic Alphabet: ['eʊər].
 Not to be confused with the “euro” (€), the present common currency of 13 European nations.)*

 In the second case, the broken vase speaks, among other things, to the theme of the disturbing disconnection between modern man, his environment, and his past.
-(As in so many of Antonioni’s films, things incessantly repeat themselves, and again the vase breaks in a Paris apartment in Antonioni’s last film, Par-delà les nuages.)
+As in so many of Antonioni’s films, things incessantly repeat themselves, and again a vase breaks in a Paris apartment in Antonioni’s last film, Par-delà les nuages.
+A vase mysteriously appears twice in Ozu’s sublime Late Spring (“Banshu” ), unbroken, an affirmation of the human condition, of existence, as opposed to Antonioni’s lifelong attempt at effacing the world and its beings, Antonioni’s abiding apocalyptic vision.
 And what are we to make of the broken guitar of Blow-Up?

 An Antonioni film requires active engagement by the viewer.
 The films must be closely read.
 If one does not deliberately attempt to comprehend the film, the film becomes incomprehensible, or worse yet, boring (“Antoniennui”), two accusations commonly leveled at Antonioni.
 (Pauline Kael, no admirer of L'eclisse, referred to the film as “Some like it cold.”)
 To paraphrase Socrates, the unexamined Antonioni film is not worth viewing.
 To the engaged viewer of L'eclisse--what might to the disengaged viewer seem tedious, slow-moving, and uninteresting--becomes thrilling.
 The richness of an Antonioni film is such that a single viewing is generally never sufficient to “see” the film.